152 mm SpGH DANA: Combat history

 Used by Georgia against Russia during the Russo-Georgian War.
 Two Georgian DANAs were destroyed and three or four captured in 2008.

 Used by Poland during the War in Afghanistan (2001–2021).
 Five Polish DANAs had been used in Afghanistan in Ghazni Province since 2008.

-Used by Azerbaijan in the 2020 Nagorno-Karabakh war against Armenia.
+Used by Azerbaijan in the Second Nagorno-Karbakh War against Armenia.

-Used by Ukraine during the 2022 Russian invasion of Ukraine.
-An unknown number of 152 mm ShKH DANA M2 and 152 mm ShKH DANA vz.
+Used by Ukraine during the 2022 Russian invasion of Ukraine after an unknown number of 152 mm ShKH DANA M2 and 152 mm ShKH DANA vz.
 77 were supplied by the Czech Republic in 2022.